 The State is party to other claims and litigation, which either its legal counsel has advised that it is not probable that the State will suffer adverse court decisions or the State has determined do not meet the materiality threshold described in the first paragraph of this section.
-Although the amounts of potential losses, if any, resulting from this litigation are not presently determinable, it is the State's opinion that its ultimate liability in any of these cases is not expected to have a material and adverse effect on the State's financial position in the 2001-02 fiscal year or thereafter.
+Although the amounts of potential losses, if any, resulting from this litigation are not presently determinable, it is the State's opinion that its ultimate liability in any of these cases is not expected to have a material and adverse effect on the State's financial position in the 2002-03 fiscal year or thereafter.

-The General Purpose Financial Statements for the 2000-01 fiscal year report estimated probable awarded and anticipated unfavorable judgments of \$730 million, of which \$242 million is expected to be paid during the 2001-02 fiscal year (for more information on the State's estimated liability, see footnote 13 in the General Purpose Financial Statements for the 2000-01 fiscal year).
+The General Purpose Financial Statements for the 2000-01 fiscal year reported probable awarded and anticipated unfavorable judgments of \$730 million, of which \$242 million were expected to be paid during the 2001-02 fiscal year (for more information on the State's estimated liability, see footnote 13 in the General Purpose Financial Statements for the 2000-01 fiscal year).
+The General Purpose Financial Statement for the 2001-02 fiscal year will update these estimates in July 2002.

-Adverse developments in the proceedings described below, other proceedings for which there are unanticipated, unfavorable and material judgments, or the initiation of new proceedings could affect the ability of the State to maintain a balanced 2001-02 Financial Plan.
-The State believes that the proposed 2001-02 Financial Plan includes sufficient reserves to offset the costs associated with the payment of judgments that may be required during the 2001-02 fiscal year.
-These reserves include (but are not limited to) amounts appropriated for Court of Claims payments and projected fund balances in the General Fund (for a discussion of the State's projected fund balances for the 2001-02 fiscal year, see the section entitled "Current Fiscal Year").
+Adverse developments in the proceedings described below, other proceedings for which there are unanticipated, unfavorable and material judgments, or the initiation of new proceedings could affect the ability of the State to maintain a balanced 2002-03 Financial Plan.
+The State believes that the proposed 2002-03 Financial Plan includes sufficient reserves to offset the costs associated with the payment of judgments that may be required during the 2002-03 fiscal year.
+These reserves include (but are not limited to) amounts appropriated for Court of Claims payments and projected fund balances in the General Fund (for a discussion of the State's projected fund balances for the 2002-03 fiscal year, see the section entitled "Current Fiscal Year").
 In addition, any amounts ultimately required to be paid by the State may be subject to settlement or may be paid over a multi-year period.
-There can be no assurance, however, that adverse decisions in legal proceedings against the State would not exceed the amount of all potential 2001-02 Financial Plan resources available for the payment of judgments, and could therefore affect the ability of the State to maintain a balanced 2001-02 Financial Plan.
+There can be no assurance, however, that adverse decisions in legal proceedings against the State would not exceed the amount of all potential 2002-03 Financial Plan resources available for the payment of judgments, and could therefore affect the ability of the State to maintain a balanced 2002-03 Financial Plan.